-Our doctors perform a wide variety of surgical procedures, ranging from spay/neuter and wound treatment, to soft tissue, orthopedic and emergency surgery when needed.
+Our doctors perform a wide variety of surgical procedures, ranging from spay/neuter and wound treatment, to soft tissue, orthopedic and emergency surgery.

 Our doctors work in collaboration with our experienced veterinary technicians and assistants to make sure each patient has the safest and most comfortable surgical experience from start to finish.
 Every surgery includes a pre-surgery physical exam and blood tests, as well as continuous monitoring of anesthesia, blood pressure, heart rate and oxygen levels throughout the entire surgery.
 Every precaution is taken to create the best possible experience for each patient.